-

 ISBN: 978-1-935125-57-0

-Purchase a paperback copy of "Gallivanting in the Gem City" from Ingram Books or from any of the links below:
+"Gallivanting in the Gem City"—paperback available from any of the links below:

 Gallivanting in the Gem City is an assortment of original short stories about Los Gatos, California, and some of the inhabitants that have resided there.
 Most characters in the stories are fictional, so for the most part, if you recognize people living or dead, it’s purely coincidental.
 There are, however, actual people in some of the stories.
 I hope you can recognize composites of people, places, and events from your past, and then let him me know that you did.
 Nostalgia can be a wonderful thing. — Steve Sporleder